 1. Limited Choice

-Since personal networks are relatively small, founders that seek referrals from other founders, however discerning, are likely to end up choosing from only a handful of lawyers, whose prior experience and special interests are unlikely to be an exact fit for the requirements of the individual startup.
+Since personal networks are relatively small, founders seeking referrals from other founders, however discerning, are likely to choose from only a handful of lawyers whose prior experience and special interests are unlikely to be an exact fit for the requirements of the individual startup.
 Sure, they might have delivered well on another founder’s project, but who’s to say they can do the same for yours?